nikkerella/mewtwo/README.md

-# Mewtwo-Go
+# Mewtwo

-Demos of Go.
+Demo, demo and demos.